-The Youth Leadership Program is a five-level program, designed to teach life-long leadership skills.
-Each level has a unique focus on Team-Building, Goal-Setting, Self-Expression and Community Volunteer experiences.
-Each level will also challenge participants with a special Wilderness Connection backcountry camping trip.
+The Youth Leadership Program (YLP) is a five-level program, designed to teach life-long leadership skills.
+Each level has a unique focus on Teamwork, Goal Setting, Expression, Wilderness Connections and Community Engagement.
+Additional resources for YLP participants can be found at www.thcfylp.com.

 Also, all of our program graduates are eligible for post-secondary education funding through the Carolee House Bursary Program.